qidanrui/MassGen/README.md

 > 🧠 **Next-gen multi-agent scaling through intelligent collaboration in Grok Heavy style**

-MASS is a cutting-edge multi-agent system that leverages the power of collaborative AI to solve complex tasks.
+MassGen is a cutting-edge multi-agent system that leverages the power of collaborative AI to solve complex tasks.
 It assigns a task to multiple AI agents who work in parallel, observe each other's progress, and refine to converge to the best solution to deliver a comprehensive and high-quality result.
 This project is inspired by the "threads of thoughts" and "iterative refinement" ideas presented in [The Myth of Reasoning](https://docs.ag2.ai/latest/docs/blog/#the-myth-of-reasoning), the power of "parallel study group" demonstrated in premium commercial prodcuts like [Grok Heavy](https://x.ai/news/grok-4#grok-4-heavy), and extends the classic "multi-agent conversation" idea in [AG2](https://github.com/ag2ai/ag2).

 ---